-[if reluctant:] Is that the right time?
+[If reluctant:] Is this a good time?
 Would you prefer that I call you later?
 What time would suit you best?

 Thank you very much!
 Your feedback is very valuable to us.
-First I would like to ask a couple of questions about yourself and your work.
+First, I would like to ask a couple of questions about yourself and your work.